 Now David had said, "Surely in vain I have protected all that this fellow has in the wilderness, so that nothing was missed of all that belongs to him.
 And he has repaid me evil for good.
 May God do so, and more also, to the enemies of David, if I leave one male of all who belong to him by morning light."

+a.
+And he has repaid me evil for good: David was accurate, but not right in his heart.
+He ha the facts straight, but not his heart.

 b.
-And he has repaid me evil for good: David is accurate, but not right in his heart.
-He has the facts straight, but not his heart.

-c.
-If I leave one male of all who belong to him by morning light: This makes David’s intention clear - he plans to massacre Nabal and all the males of his household.
-This was the expected reaction (Nabal’s own servants expected it according to 1 Samuel 25:17).
-But God was calling David to go further than what the world might expect.
+If I leave one male of all who belong to him by morning light: This made David's intention clear - he planned to massacre Nabal and all the males of his household.
+This was the expected reaction (Nabal's own servants expected it according to 1 Samuel 25:17) but God called David to go further than what the world expected.